abedin-fahim/client-prompt-nextjs/README.md

 or as they put it:
 *To simplify the decision between Server and Client Components, we recommend using Server Components (default in the app directory) until you have a use case for a Client Component.*

+## Routing and Nested Routing
+Instead of creating routes for every single page, nextjs creates routes for us when we create a new directory and nested directory.

+`` app/page.js `` is the homepage of the website. *example url: localhost:3000*
+`` app/posts/page.js `` is the route /posts created by next.js automatically.

+**We can create dynamic pages using the [].
+This can be folder or file and inside the [] we have the id.
+For example:  posts/[postId]**